seliv55/ramidcor/README.md

 - MS

 ## Data Analysis
-siMID reads the CDF files presented in the working directory, and then
+Ramid reads the CDF files presented in the working directory, and then
 - separates the time courses for selected m/z peaks corresponding to specific mass isotopomers;
 - corrects baseline for each selected mz;
 - choses the time points where the distribution of peaks is less contaminated by other compounds and thus is the most representative of the real analyzed distribution of mass isotopomers;